'Prime supporter of terrorism' Pakistan instigating violence in Kashmir: Rahul Gandhi

 "Prime supporter of terrorism" Pakistan instigating violence in Kashmir: Rahul Gandhi

-New Delhi, Aug 28: Former Congress president Rahul Gandhi on Wednesday took to Twitter and said though he disagrees with government with many issues, "Kashmir is India's internal issue".
+New Delhi, Aug 28: Former Congress president Rahul Gandhi on Wednesday took to Twitter and said though he disagrees with the government with many issues, "Kashmir is India's internal issue".

-Gandhi, along with a delegation of opposition leaders, went to Kashmir last week, but were not allopwed to exit from the Srinagar Airport, and were sent back to Delhi.
+Gandhi, along with a delegation of opposition leaders, went to Kashmir last week, but were not allowed to exit from the Srinagar Airport, and were sent back to Delhi.
 Gandhi has been insisting that he wants to meet the people of Kashmir and take stock of the situation there.
 Upon returning, he said that "it is clear that things are not fine in Kashmir."
-He had asked why the government was not allowing opposition leaders to visit Kashmir, if everything was fine there.
+He had asked why the government was not allowing opposition leaders to visit Kashmir if everything was fine there.

-To this, the BJP leaders had said that Gandhi's remarks would lend support to Pakistan's clkaims and lashed out at the Congress for it.
+To this, the BJP leaders had said that Gandhi's remarks would lend support to Pakistan's claims and lashed out at the Congress for it.

 "I disagree with this Govt. on many issues.
 But, let me make this absolutely clear: Kashmir is India's internal issue & there is no room for Pakistan or any other foreign country to interfere in it," Gandhi tweeted today.